LukasHromadnik/FEL-UI-SZZ/PAL/02-strongly_connected_components.md

 A directed graph $G = (V, E)$ is called **strongly connected** if there is a path in each direction between every couple of vertices in the graph.

-The **strongly connected component** of a directed graph $G$ are its maximal strongly connected subgraphs.
+The **strongly connected components** of a directed graph $G$ are its maximal strongly connected subgraphs.

 ## Kosaraju-Sharir algorithm